tonythree/namecheap-to-route53/README.md

 How to successfully migrate your namecheap records to route53 using cli53 :)

 ## Get the Zone file
 Login in Namecheap, and ask Namecheap support to send you the zone file of the domain you're transfering.
-This is a file containing all the records for your specific domain (A, TXT, MX, CNAME...)
+This is a file containing all the records for your specific domain (A, TXT, MX, CNAME...).
+See zonefile.txt as an example.

 ## Format the Zone file
 Namecheap send it to me in .docx format.
 Copy the text and paste it in a zonefile.txt file.
 Some other stuff you need to do: